Payne Graves is a current high school student in MS and he is dedicated to informing the world about current social and political issues.

 Gun control in the U.S. seems like the only solution for many anti-gun activists, but in reality, a country this big would require a massive gun reform that keeps the second amendment intact and doesn't displease conservative Americans.
 In reality, this idea is unreachable on both sides of the political spectrum.
 Both conservatives and liberals must realize that guns are not going away.
 Therefore, Americans should focus on mental health and how to treat mentally unhealthy people as a means of preventing violence.
 We have to grow up in this country and learn how to resolve our issues effectively.

 Closer examination of public schools and a more cooperative relationship between schools and law enforcement can prevent potential threats from manifesting.
-Instead of arguing about gun control, we must band together and learn how to prevent mass shootings and murders all together.
+Instead of arguing about gun control, we must band together and learn how to prevent mass shootings and murders altogether.
 A gun doesn't shoot itself.
 We should focus on the people who use guns to do harm, rather than place blame on the weapon itself.

 Brendan Michael Cronin from Quincy, Massachusetts on February 28, 2018: